Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain: Verti-Bench

 \subsection{Metrics}

-Verti-Bench automatically computes a set of standard metrics to quantify off-road mobility performance, while additional metrics can be customized as needed: Success Rate captures the percentage of successful trials over total number of attempts; Traversal Time indicates how long it takes to finish a successful traversal; Roll and Pitch describes the stability of the vehicle during traversal, whose raw and absolute values can be used to derive mean, variance, and maximum; Vehicle actions, such as throttle and steering, can be used as metrics to quantify energy consumption, planning confidence, and path smoothness, along with other metrics.
+Verti-Bench automatically computes a set of standard metrics to quantify off-road mobility performance, while additional metrics can be customized as needed: A successful completion is defined as the robot reaching within 10 meters of the goal in less than 60 seconds.
+A successful trial may include contacts with obstacles.
+Success Rate captures the percentage of successful trials over total number of attempts; Traversal Time indicates how long it takes to finish a successful traversal; Roll and Pitch describes the stability of the vehicle during traversal, whose raw and absolute values can be used to derive mean, variance, and maximum; Vehicle actions, such as throttle and steering, can be used as metrics to quantify energy consumption, planning confidence, and path smoothness, along with other metrics.
 Verti-Bench provides infrastructure to save raw vehicle-terrain interaction data as well as to compute performance metrics.